canonical/pebble/README.md

 We welcome quality external contributions.
 We have good unit tests for much of the code, and a thorough code review process.
 Please note that unless it's a trivial fix, it's generally worth opening an issue to discuss before submitting a pull request.

 Before you contribute a pull request you should sign the [Canonical contributor agreement](https://ubuntu.com/legal/contributors) -- it's the easiest way for you to give us permission to use your contributions.

-## Have fun!

-... and enjoy the rest of the year!